Fathers Day Fishing Forecast • "Long Island Fishing Updates" • Grilled Striped Bass Recipe

 Tip: During this week Patchogue Locals fishing local Patchogue docks with bunker chunks, have been catching bigger bluefish around sunset.

-With fathers day coming upon June 18th don't forget about your dad. shop online, come in the store, we have everything your dad will need.
-Or get dad a gift card so he can come in and pick out his favorite fishing lure.
+With fathers day on June 16th don't forget about your dad. shop online, or in store, we have all the fishing supplies your dad will need.
+Or get dad a gift card-Always the perfect gift

 Lake fishing locally have been active.
 Most customers have been using nightcawlers or live shiners.
 Species being caught are Largemouth bass,(opens Statewide On June 15th) Yellow Perch, Bluegill and crappie.
 A few trout are still being caught at west lake as well as upper lake.